SLieve/technicalgrimoire/_posts/2020-04-02-RIPEGoals.md

 ## Primary Goals

  - **Every decision matters.** Provide the players with several opposing choices and tasks to accomplish.
- - **Time and Energy are limited.** This drives the above point; characters don't haver the resources to do EVERYTHING.
+ - **Time and Energy are limited.** This drives the above point; characters don't have the resources to do EVERYTHING they want to do.
 They must pick and choose.
  - **Creative Teamwork** is the most effective solution.

 I run a LOT of games with new players.
 I pride myself on hosting a fun game and making them feel welcome to our hobby.
 However I've seen players get left behind time and time again.